 1. Do you homework on heli ski operations.
 There are many heli-skiing companies in British Columbia, Canada especially that range from a few days to a week.
 Some heli ski outlets like CMH and Mike Wiegele serve a large clientele, using bigger helicopters and large lodges.
 Others are smaller and more exclusive like Bella Coola Heli Sport which hosts just 15 skiers in their lovely Tweedsmuir Lodge and private cabins.
 Bella Coola’s A-star helicopter seats just four skiers and a guide plus the pilot so you access awesome terrain.
 Purcell Heli Skiing and also use smaller helicopters for their day heli ski operations.

 2. Start with a heli ski day before committing to a week, with a heli ski operation located near a ski resort.
-Revelstoke offers heli skiing with Selkirk Tangiers and Eagle Pass Heli Ski, plus cat skiing, and you can ski the resort on down days.
 At Kicking Horse you can day heli ski with Purcell Heli Skiing.
 Also in BC, Panorama has RK Heli Skiing next door so you can heli ski for a day to see if you want to book a week.
+Eagle Pass Heli-Ski is based in Revelstoke, also Selkirk Tangiers ,giving you the flexibility of resort skiing and heli skiing.
 It’s likely you will be hooked on heli skiing.

 3. Be a strong skier, get in shape.
 You don’t want to be the weakest link, holding up your heli ski group.
 Condition are variable, so is the terrain, be prepared to ski anything and everything.
 Some heli ski tenure, like the Monashees with Eagle Pass, includes more skiing in the trees than big snow fields – so high alpine weather and avalanche danger are reduced, but heli glade skiing is different from the photos of endless snow covered summits and wide open powder bowls.
 See Tips on Women’s Heli Skiing.